coreinfrastructure/best-practices-badge/doc/security.md

 (e.g., libraries and frameworks) before adding them, to reduce the risk of unintentional and intentional vulnerabilities from them.
-In particular, we prefer the use of popular components (where problems are more likely to be identified and addressed) and common OSS licenses.
+In particular, we prefer the use of popular components (where problems are more likely to be identified and addressed) and common FLOSS licenses.
 These steps reduce the risk of malicious components (e.g., malicious gems).
 We also have a process for detecting when the components we use